 - Typical installation automatically installs the main programs and utilities of the suite to a default location in the Program Files folder.
-If later you need a component that is not installed, you can modify your installation. - Custom installation lets you choose additional features, exclude components that you don't need, and specify where to install the suite.
-For example, you can install desktop shortcuts. - Deployment available only for multiseat purchases.
+If later you need a component that is not installed, you can modify your installation. - Custom installation lets you choose additional features, exclude components that you don't need, and specify where to install the suite. - Deployment available only for multiseat purchases.
 This option lets you create a server image for installing the software to individual workstations.
-For more information, see the CorelDRAW Graphics Suite X8 Deployment Guide.
+For more information, see the CorelDRAW Graphics Suite 2017 Deployment Guide.